 Every active Mississippi LLC has various tax accounts that are maintained by different departments within the Mississippi State government.
 This includes business, sales, and withholding tax accounts.

-You can close your sales and withholding tax accounts by filing a final return and paying any taxes owed.
+You can also close your sales and withholding tax accounts by filing a final return and paying any taxes owed.

 Once you have closed all tax accounts, you will need to obtain a tax clearance certificate from the Mississippi Department of Revenue.

-Step 3: File Articles of dissolution
+Step 4: File Articles or Certificate of Dissolution

 If you have a domestic Mississippi LLC, you'll need to file the Mississippi LLC Articles of Dissolution with the Mississippi Secretary of State's office .
 The Certificate of Dissolution must be signed by a majority of the LLC members and must include:

 - The LLC's name and date of formation